 The Company recognized revenue at a point in time when it satisfied performance obligations by transferring control of promised goods to its customers.
 The amount of revenue recognized was equal to the consideration which the Company was entitled to in exchange for the promised goods, excluding any amounts assessed by government authorities for taxes which might be collected from a customer.
 This consideration may include non-cash services performed, as was the case with revenue recognized in connection with the Controlled Launch program.
 On September 20, 2022, the Company announced its shift in focus to advance its core NPS technology outside of dermatology and concluded its Controlled Launch program.
-The Company has not recognized any revenue during the three-month and six-month periods ended June 30, 2023.
-Total revenue recognized for the three-month and six-month periods ended June 30, 2022, was \$0.3 million and \$0.7 million, respectively, of which approximately \$0.1 million and \$0.4 million, respectively, was driven by the redemption of non-cash credits earned as part of the Controlled Launch, with the balances driven by cash purchases of cycle units ("CUs") and CellFX commercial consoles sold.
+Total revenue recognized for the three months ended March 31, 2023 and 2022 was zero and \$0.4 million, respectively, of which approximately zero and \$0.3 million, respectively, was driven by the redemption of non-cash credits earned as part of the Controlled Launch, with the balances driven by cash purchases of cycle units ("CUs") and CellFX commercial consoles sold.